Skip to main content

 Build a live market overview

-Use API v1 when you need public market snapshots and fallback URLs.
+Use the Oracle API when you need public market snapshots and fallback URLs.
 Use /markets for a slower-changing market list, and /markets/info for a near-live market state snapshot.

 const endpoints = [